Arjen Lucassen: Focus on Ayreon live performances (2017–present)

+Later on, on 13 November 2013, he announced he would be reviving an old project from 1993 with friend and singer Robert Soeterboek, Plan Nine.
+The album "The Long-Lost Songs" would be released under this project on 17 April 2024, along with previously mentioned "01011001 - Live Beneath the Waves".

+Lucassen later collaborated with Simone Simons on her debut solo album, Vermillion, which was released on 23 August 2024.

+In 25 April 2025, he was knighted by the Order of the Netherlands Lion, "for his achievements in progressive rock and metal music", and "His albums are truly unique, and hundreds of thousands of fans have created a unique community around his music.
+This makes him an ambassador for Dutch rock music".

 Personal life

 Lucassen stated that to him, "Music is everything.
 Both listening and creating.
 Even if I wouldn't be successful I would be creating music.
 Music chose me, I didn't choose music.
 I have no choice in the matter whatsoever!"

 According to Lucassen, his self-made motto is "the meaning of life is to give life meaning", a sentence which he included in the Ayreon song "The Sixth Extinction" from 01011001, and considers himself "a very rational man.
 I believe in science".

 Family and relationships

 Lucassen has an older brother, Gjalt, who speaks through a megaphone on the song "I'm The Slime" from his solo album Lost in the New Real.
 Every Lucassen album contains a "Gjalt joke" in its booklet, in which he refers to his brother.
 This is, at times, done in both a joking and/or mocking fashion, as for years he and Gjalt have had a rocky relationship and haven't always gotten along.
 He was married to Jolanda Verduijn, who appeared as bassist on The Final Experiment, until they divorced in 2006/2007.

 Lucassen is currently in a relationship with American guitarist and lyricist Lori Linstruth, who left Sweden to move in with him.
 She is his former bandmate from both Stream of Passion and Guilt Machine, and was featured in several Ayreon albums.
 Despite retiring as an active performer in 2010, she still acts as his manager, a role she has held since 2007, and is responsible for various other tasks on his albums; she notably co-wrote the story and lyrics of the Ayreon album The Theory of Everything.
 According to Lucassen, Linstruth supervises the making of all his works, notably his lyrics as English is her native language, and she is also an English teacher.